Business Financing Guides

 SBA Equity Injection Explained: 5% Cash + 5% Seller Note

 SBA 7(a) loans require a 10% equity injection, not a down payment.
 The standard structure is 5% buyer cash plus a 5% seller note on full standby acting as equity.
 On a $750K acquisition, that means $37,500 cash and a $37,500 seller note at 0% interest with no payments during the loan term.
-Regalis Capital achieves full standby seller notes on over 90% of deals.
+Regalis Capital achieves full standby seller notes on the vast majority of deals.

 SBA 7(a) vs Conventional Bank Loan for Business Acquisitions